 The YouTube html5 player is loaded with the webpage when embedded using the script from youtube.com.
 Google also generously store 37 cookies on your computer - before the user clicks play.
 Not ideal for page speed nor privacy.

 Here is a way to show only the poster-image and title on page load and then load the YouTube player in 'Privacy Enhanced' mode when a visitor clicks play.

 This improves page speed, and limits the amount of tracking that YouTube and Google can do outside YouTube.com.
-Here's a movie trailer embedded with this method:
+Here's a music video by Foals:

 The poster image is retrieved from ytimg.com, the title from a YouTube oembed JSON response, and the YouTube player is loaded on click from youtube-nocookie.com

 I've also made the script and CSS available on jsdelivr

 Play-button in overlay

 We need a play-button on top of the poster image, here is the PNG and Photoshop files.
 It is loaded from the style sheet....

 Load the script in the page HEAD section